NCAR/i-wrf/docs/Users_Guide/running.rst

    module load apptainer

-Change directory to scratch and pull the container from DockerHub.
+Change directory to scratch and pull the containers from DockerHub.
 This will create a `.sif` file in the current directory::

    cd ${SCRATCH}
+   apptainer pull docker://dtcenter/metplus-dev:feature_1514_madis2nc-pull_request
-   apptainer pull docker://dtcenter/metplus:6.0.0-beta4
+   apptainer pull data-matthew-input-obs.sif oras://registry-1.docker.io/ncar/iwrf:data-matthew-input-obs

 Create a directory to store the output::